-What did The Weeknd say when he wanted to p*op but he was with Bella Hadid?
-“I can’t feel my feces when I’m with you, but I love it.”
+What did The Weeknd say when he wanted to use washroom but he was with Bella Hadid?
+“I can’t feel my face when I’m with you, but I love it.”
 Moving forward from this corny joke, The Weeknd has released his highly anticipated fourth studio record, After Hours, last weekend.
 Throughout the bunch of songs, ‘Snowchild’ in particular intrigued me just a little more.
-Let’s learn the meaning behind the lyrics of the song ‘Snowchild’ by The Weeknd which talks about wanting to give the world Philip K. dick.
+Let’s learn the meaning behind the lyrics of the song ‘Snowchild’ by The Weeknd where he shows his ambitions.

 Introduction: Snowchild Lyrics

-This song “Snowchild” accentuates Abel staring back at his yore, dealing with his quick come-up to success and former guilt such as narcotics and girls that craved for him as he set off towards the path of success.
-The title of the track indicates the slang term for the coca*ne “snow,” remotely solidifying the commentary in the song about The Weeknd’s well-known narcotic-ridden history.
+This song “Snowchild” accentuates Abel staring back at his yore, dealing with his quick come-up to success and former guilt such as narcotics and partners that liked him as he set off towards the path of success.
+The title of the track includes “snow,” which is a narcotics reference.
+He is remotely solidifying the commentary in the song about The Weeknd’s well-known playfully ridden history.

 Snowchild Lyrics Meaning

-Let’s dissect the meaning behind the lyrics of the song ‘Snowchild’ by The Weeknd section-wise to see what the obvious Philip K. dick pun is all about.
+Let’s dissect the meaning behind the lyrics of the song ‘Snowchild’ by The Weeknd section-wise to see what the obvious pun is all about.

 Our Starboy gives a shout out to the people he rose up with and claims, that they all are accountable for his as well as the success of the whole group.
 He further reveals that he nonetheless latches with the people who were by his side from day one and did not alter his business counterparts and pals due to his massive accomplishment.